 If you have no braze-on interface and just one of the usual tube sizes, you will not be able to easily install the front derailleur.
 However, you will still have the ability to shift the bike manually.
-It is normal to upshift by pushing the chain with your footwear.
-It is more of a problem to downshift, but you will have to get off your bike and use your hands to apply the manual shift.
+It is normal to upshift by pushing the chain with your shoes It is more of a problem to downshift, so you will have to get off your bike and use your hands to apply the manual shift.

 Now for the new concerns: What crank should I purchase?
 What is the chainring size to use?